 The advantages of Electronic Medical Records are many.
-An electronic medical record (EMR), also known as an electronic health record (EHR), is the systematized collection of patient health information which is stored electronically.
+An electronic medical record (EMR), also known as an electronic health record (EHR), is the systematized collection of patient health information that is stored electronically.

 These records can be shared across different health care settings.
 EMR’s typically store data on a secure server for access either from a local or remote PC, laptop, or tablet.
 This data can include patient diagnosis and treatment, physician notes, digital copies of x-rays, lab results, prescriptions, insurance information.